Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application

 \subsection{Proposed}

 In our proposed algorithm, we use both LLM and RRC-based mobility procedures.
-The LLM procedure is adopted during the training for data collection where UEs report the RSRP value per beam for several beams.
+The LLM procedure is adopted during the training for data collection where UEs report the SS-RSRP value per beam for several beams.
 There are other quantities construct the dataset and are either reported by the UE or computed at the BS as shown in Table~\ref{tab:quantities}.

 \textbf{Objective:} The objectives tuple $\mathcal{O}$ are the radio measurements that the handoff aims at optimizing.
-This could be the beam reference symbol received power or the beam SINR or any other target as reported per UE for all time indexes.
+This could be the beam reference symbol received power or any other target as reported per UE for all time indexes.

 \textbf{Trajectory:} We define a trajectory of a given UE as a time-indexed tuple for the $i$-th UE $\mathcal{T}_i(t) \coloneqq (t, i, \phi_i(t),b_i(t))$ collected over the period of movement of this UE in the association area of the network.
 Here, the elements of this tuple are the time index, C-RNTI, direction ($\phi$) of the $i$-th UE, and beam identifier.
 Optionally a time-indexed tuple can contain the longitude and latitude coordinates $(t, i, \phi_i(t), x_i(t), y_i(t), b_i(t))$.
 The LSTM layers in the deep learner have an objective of learning these trajectories and the performance optimal beam as it changes over time over that trajectory.
 The union of the trajectory and objective tuples at a given time index $t$ and for the $i$-th UE is essentially a row in the dataset $\mathbf{D}$.
 We can formally define $\mathbf{D}$ \textit{before} the feature engineering steps as $\mathbf{D} \coloneqq [\mathbf{X}\,\vert\,\mathbf{y}] = [(\mathcal{T}_i(t) \cup \mathcal{O}_i(t))_{i=1}^u]_t$.